HeangSokmeng/owaspTop10Api/README.md

        ```

    - **2. Restrict Sensitive Routes**
-     - Remove or disable routes you don't want exposed
+     - Remove or disable routes  don't want exposed
      - If in frontend display list of products and product details only

        ```php